Squaring the square: Simple squared squares

 A "simple" squared square is one where no subset of more than one of the squares forms a rectangle or square.
 When a squared square has a square or rectangular subset, it is "compound".

 In 1978, A. J. W. Duijvestijn discovered a simple perfect squared square of side 112 with the smallest number of squares using a computer search.
 His tiling uses 21 squares, and has been proved to be minimal.
-This squared square forms the logo of the Trinity Mathematical Society.
+This squared square forms the logo of the Trinity Mathematical Society at Cambridge in England.
 It also appears on the cover of the Journal of Combinatorial Theory.

 Duijvestijn also found two simple perfect squared squares of sides 110 but each comprising 22 squares.
 Theophilus Harding Willcocks, an amateur mathematician and fairy chess composer, found another.
 In 1999, I. Gambini proved that these three are the smallest perfect squared squares in terms of side length.

 The perfect compound squared square with the fewest squares was discovered by T.H.
 Willcocks in 1946 and has 24 squares; however, it was not until 1982 that Duijvestijn, Pasquale Joseph Federico and P. Leeuw mathematically proved it to be the lowest-order example.